insiya2414/Boko-Hacks-2025/README.md

 - Login Attempts Restricted: Does not allow brute force logins to avoid a non-authorized user to login
 - Prevents Arbitrary Account Resets: Ensures that only the logged-in user can reset their own account.
 This prevents attackers from resetting other users’ accounts maliciously.
 - Rate Limiting: Uses Flask-Limiter to restrict repeated API calls, such as login attempts or balance checks.
 This helps prevent abuse, brute-force attacks, and API overuse.
+- Redesigned the entire UI to create a more innovative, user-friendly, and visually engaging experience, improving usability and interaction.

+## Potential Future Implementations
+- Multi-Factor Authentication (MFA): Require users to verify their identity with an extra authentication step, such as an email OTP, authenticator app, or security question.
+- Creating a full fledged Admin Portal
+- End-to-End Encryption (E2EE) for Notes: Encrypt user notes before storing them, ensuring only the user can decrypt them.
+- Database Encryption: Encrypt sensitive user data like emails and personal information at rest.